 What will people assume about you if you do?

-Will the other person be sympathetic, or will they be judgmental?
+Will the other person be sympathetic, or will they be rude and judgmental?

 Our Identity is Linked to Our Work

 So much of our identity is linked to our work and career paths.